panaversity/learn-agentic-ai/01_ai_agents_first/15_advanced_tools/README.md

         result = a / b
         return str(result)
     except ZeroDivisionError:
         return "Error: You cannot divide by zero.
-Please ask the user for a different number."
+Please ask for a different number."
 ```

 ### The Advanced Way: Custom Error Functions